NateEag/how-i-code/content/dates-and-times.rst

 That is especially true in historical research, where having only fragments of incomplete records can make even pinning down a year difficult.

-Some programs need to know how much time passes between events but do not care when the events actually happen.
-Audio synthesis programs use time this way for things like `delay lines`_, while task schedulers often support job specifications like "run every 5 minutes".
-Do not use the system clock to measure elapsed time, because `system time changes unpredictably`_.
-Use the platform's `monotonic clock`_ instead.

-Programs that care when events occur must handle `timezones`_.
+Since recent dates and times are ambiguous without a timezone, include timezones on date and time fields and expose them in the interface.
+They may be hidden by default, but if so make them easy to discover.

 As of the late twentieth century, most regions define their `civil times`_ relative to `UTC`_. `IANA`_ `maintains`_ an indispensable `database of time zones`_ for writing programs that deal with datetimes.

-Since a time without a timezone is ambiguous, always store times with a timezone and show the timezone in the interface.
-It may be hidden by default, but if it is make it easy to discover.
+..
+TODO Come up with a real use case for "current local timezone".
+Perhaps it's just a hypothetical, in which case I should obliterate it.

-"Current local timezone" is a valid timezone for events relative to exactly one user or location.
-It is not valid when the event relates to multiple users as there may be multiple "local" timezones.
-The same is true for multiple locations (even if all the locations happen to be in the same timezone, that timezone's boundaries may change before the event occurs).
+"Current local timezone" is a valid timezone for events relative to exactly one user.
+It is not valid when the event relates to multiple users as each one of them may be in a different timezone.
 For a single user, no such ambiguity exists.
-If she uses multiple computers with different timezone settings simultaneously (such as a laptop and a phone) she can decide which one to trust (though it could be nice to warn her if her devices are configured inconsistently).
-Similarly, if she's physically near a timezone boundary, she can decide which timezone applies to her (implication: when feasible, software should notify users who are near timezone boundaries).
+If she uses multiple computers with different timezone settings simultaneously (such as a laptop and a smartphone) she can decide which one to trust (though warning her when they have inconsistent timezone settings might be nice).
+Similarly, if she's physically near a timezone boundary, she can decide which timezone applies to her (note that when feasible, software should notify users who are near timezone boundaries).

+..
+TODO Figure out whether it's useful to apply current local timezone to datetimes linked to locations.

 When a user enters a datetime, do not guess its timezone.
 Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause